RichardLitt/burntfen.com/_projects/publications.md

 ---
 {% include JB/setup %}

-I have published several academic papers.
-Most of them can be found on [Google Scholar](http://scholar.google.com/citations?hl=en&amp;user=X2UD62YAAAAJ).
+Most of my academic publications can be found on [Google Scholar](http://scholar.google.com/citations?hl=en&amp;user=X2UD62YAAAAJ).
 Here is a complete list.

 These are preprints, so it is possible that a paper may not be on the web yet, but either was accepted or is in the process of being published at the moment.
 To help you cite them, I've added a bibtex file, and the slides from presentations, for each - here is all of the [bibtex](https://www.burntfen.com/publications/bib/publications.bib) information, at once, if you're really keen.